Safalswayam/Loan_Default_Prediction_Logical_Regression/README.md

 # Loan_Default_Prediction_Logical_Regression
 🏦 Loan Default Prediction using Machine Learning
-📌 Overview
+📌 Overview:
 This project predicts whether a borrower will default on a loan using real-world financial and demographic data from the LendingClub loan dataset (2007–2018).
 It demonstrates how logistic regression and basic data preprocessing techniques can be applied for binary classification tasks in the finance domain.

-🎯 Objective
+🎯 Objective:
 To develop a machine learning model that classifies loan applications as:

 Default (1): The borrower fails to repay the loan.

 No Default (0): The borrower successfully repays the loan.

-📁 Dataset
+📁 Dataset:
 Source: LendingClub

 File Used: accepted_2007_to_2018Q4.xlsx